Skip to main content.

 • Internships: enhance your studies while gaining first-hand experience in creative fields

-• Studio facilities: located at the university's Star Store campus in New Bedford, our studios feature state-of-the-art equipment and ample work areas
+• Studio facilities: our studios feature state-of-the-art equipment and ample work areas

 Master of Fine Arts: Develop your personal voice and advance your creative skills with a master's degree.
 You can specialize in drawing, painting, printmaking, or sculpture.